Rocking Horse Studio

 Rocking Horse Studio is an audio, video and multimedia production company located in Pittsfield, New Hampshire, United States.
 The studio was established in 2003 by Brian Coombes of Tristan Park and his wife Michelle Coombes of Waking in the Blue, and designed by acoustician Michael Blackmer.
 Dave Pierog joined the company as Vice President and Head of Client Services in 2004.
 Since its establishment it has been house to musicians such as Another Animal, The Double Yellow, Theodore Treehouse, The Lucid, Godsmack guitarist Tony Rombola, singer/songwriter Christian Cuff, guitarist/songwriter Joe Mazzari, and singer/songwriter Will Kindler.

 In 2009, Mix magazine selected Rocking Horse Studio for inclusion in its "Class of 2009" feature, which showcases the best new studios to open over the previous 12 months.
 (Rocking Horse had its official grand opening in April 2008.)

 Owners

 Brian Coombes

 Brian Coombes is the producer and in-house recording engineer at Rocking Horse Studio.
 Prior to starting Rocking Horse, he was a founding member of the progressive rock band Tristan Park.
 The band recorded four CDs and toured extensively in Europe and North America before going into hiatus in 1998.
 He is currently a member of Waking in the Blue, a modern progressive pop band.
 In 2010, Coombes became the sole owner and operator of Rocking Horse Studio.

 Brian holds an MA in Professional Communications from Northeastern University and an MBA from Southern New Hampshire University.

 Michelle Coombes

-Michelle Coombes is the wife of Brian, whom she met in 1991, and co-founder of Rocking Horse Studio.
+Michelle Coombes is married to Brian, whom she met in 1991, and co-founder of Rocking Horse Studio.
 She grew up in Nashua, New Hampshire, and is vocalist and songwriter for the band Waking in the Blue. ("Waking in the Blue" comes from a poem by Robert Lowell.)